falldamagestudio/UE-Jenkins-BuildSystem/README.md

-# Build Unreal Engine & games with Jenkins on GKE/GCE
+# Build Unreal Engine & games with Jenkins on GCE

 # Overview

-This is a [Jenkins](https://www.jenkins.io/)-based build system that runs on [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine) / [Google Compute Engine (GCE)](https://cloud.google.com/compute).
+This is a [Jenkins](https://www.jenkins.io/)-based build system that runs on [Google Compute Engine (GCE)](https://cloud.google.com/compute).
 It is designed to build Unreal Engine and UE-based games.
 Windows and Linux targets supported.

 Build jobs are typically run on VMs whose disks are persistent (to support quick incremental builds) but are started/stopped as necessary (to reduce cost).